Seamless operation. Unbeatable protection.

 Each frame is encrypted, then the keys disappear

-HyperSphere derives a unique encryption key for each frame in memory, encrypts frames independently using quantum-resistant algorithms (AES-256-GCM, KMAC-256), then immediately and securely erases the keys.
+HyperSphere derives a unique encryption key for each frame in memory, encrypts frames independently using quantum-resistant algorithms (AES-256-GCM, HMAC-SHA256), then immediately and securely erases the keys.
 No key is ever transmitted or stored anywhere.

-Encrypted frames are distributed across storage backends
+Encrypted frames are written to storage

 Architecture Specifications